KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - Again enable ADB, and reboot to bootloader with "adb reboot bootloader"
 - "fastboot flash vendor vendor.img"
-- "fastboot flash recovery tic-watch-pro-recovery.img"
+- "fastboot flash recovery ticwatch-pro-twrp.img"
 - Boot into recovery by selecting it with the side buttons (switch with bottom one, select with upper button)
-- Select Wipe -> Advanced Wipe -> select Data, Cache
+- Select "Wipe -> next page -> Format Data"
+- Reboot to Recovery
-- Select "Install -> ADB Sideload"
+- Select "Install -> ADB Sideload" and tick "Wipe Dalvik Cache, Wipe Cache
 - "adb sideload 2-ROM-PWDD.190617.074-AUG-09.zip"
+- Reboot & do initial setup (pair with your phone through WearOS app)

+## 3. Resize system partition in TWRP

+- Again enable ADB
+- "adb reboot recovery"
+- Select Wipe -> next page -> File System Options - select System - Resize (to have ~175MB free on /system instead of 0)

+## 4. Flash and launch Magisk app to finish the rooting process

 - "adb sideload Magisk-v21.0.zip"
-- Reboot & do initial setup (pair with your phone through WearOS app)

-## 3. Launch Magisk app to finish the rooting process
+- Reboot to System
 - Launch Magisk Manager
 - You might want to disable auto-update, set grant access in auto response, and disable toast notifications for easier navigation in the future

-## 4. Resize system partition in TWRP

-Upon reflashing ROM after formatted /data, I discovered that the system will have 0 space left, so we need to resize for NetHunter apps, and files
-However, there was space again after going through this tutorial without /data format.
-In case if you have 0 space left:
-- Again enable ADB
+## 5. Flash NetHunter

 - "adb reboot recovery"
-- Select Wipe -> next page -> File System Options - select System - Resize to have ~175MB free on /system

-## 5. Install NetHunter

 - Select Install -> ADB Sideload
 - "adb sideload" NetHunter image
 - Reboot